OCHA-DAP/hdx-cli-toolkit/README.md

   update_resource            Update a resource in HDX
 ```

-It is a thin wrapper to the [hdx-python-api](https://github.com/OCHA-DAP/hdx-python-api) library written by Mike Rans.
+In the most part it is a thin wrapper to the [hdx-python-api](https://github.com/OCHA-DAP/hdx-python-api) library written by Mike Rans.

 The library requires some configuration, described below, to authenticate to the HDX instance.